ManuelPalermo/dev-playground/diffusion/README.md

 # Ideas / TODOs

+- [x] add hydra conf
+- [x] conditional or unconditional generation
+- [x] add model EMA
 - [x] calculate FID
-- [x] conditional generation
-- [x] add model EMA
 - [x] add option to use custom folder with data (also util to overfit on the data from folder)
-- [ ] add generation of 2D/3D pointclouds
+- [x] add generation of 2D/3D pointclouds
-- [ ] "pixel/point" conditional generation (e.g. based on semseg masks)
+- [ ] "pixel/point" conditional generation (e.g. based on semseg masks- GT or SAM)
-- [x] add hydra conf

 # Aknowledgments